 The importance of social media in business is clear.
 The question remains: what social media should you use, and how can you ensure that your time is well spent?

 9 Top Social Media Sites for Businesses

 With so many social media sites out there, it’s crucial that businesses manage their time and resources wisely.
-Rather than trying to dominate every single social channel, consider how you can pick your battles and grow a social presence that actually results in a positive ROI.
+Rather than trying to dominate every single social channel, consider how you can define your content amplification strategy and grow a social presence that actually results in a positive ROI.

 Focus primarily on the social networking sites that speak to your specific audience.
 Consider not only the “big” social media websites that you’re probably already logged into, but also the smaller players that reach more targeted users.

 Mark Zuckerberg’s brainchild is the undisputed king of the social network, with well over one billion daily active users.
 Although the platform was originally conceived as an ad-free venture, Facebook’s advertising platform has exploded in recent years.
 Additionally, more and more private groups have popped up where users are encouraged to do business.

 Representing a more minimal social channel with its 140-character limit, Twitter represents a prime place for businesses to network and reach out to colleagues and customers alike.
 With over 350,000 tweets sent out per minute, the platform is as lively as ever.

 The prime social network for professionals and those looking for more of a “suit and tie” vibe, LinkedIn has experienced steady growth over the years.
 Recently, LinkedIn has become a popular place to reach out to influencers (think: blogging bigwigs, CEOs and VPs).
 It’s also a great place to share content via LinkedIn Groups and LinkedIn’s own Pulse platform.